Large, comfy, beachfront house with sea views across the beautiful Ramsey Bay.

 Ramsey

 Located in Ramsey, this holiday home is next to a golf course and on the beach.
-Milntown House and Laxey Wheel are local landmarks, and some of the area's activities can be experienced at Peel Harbour and Castletown Golf Links.
+Milntown House and Laxey Wheel are local landmarks, and the area's natural beauty can be seen at Laxey Beach and Summerhill Glen.
 The Venture Centre and Curraghs Wildlife Park are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Scuba diving and fishing offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails and mountain biking nearby.

 Getting around